henrique/DistEvo/README.md

 ### Google App Engine

 For the moment we only support running the central server on Google App Engine (GAE), however the implementation only requires a very simple REST API which could be met by any kind of web server.
 The cloud infrastructure of GAE has the advantage of been very reliable and scalable, and it has a free version for testing with quite reasonable daily quotas.
-You can simply install their SDK from: https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python and run ...
+You can simply install their SDK from: https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python and run:

+    ./dev_appserver.py path/to/DistEvo/webapp

+This command will start the GAE development server and its local database.

 Testing & running